 Flare Ignite finalists 2021

 Our enterprise ideas challenge, Flare Ignite, is a highly competitive annual competition giving budding Herts students and alumni entrepreneurial support and training to bring their business ideas to life.
-The finalists are competing for some top prizes and you can cast your vote now for your favourite business in the People's Choice Award, which has a cash prize of up to £500.
+Each year finalists compete for prizes and attendees of the awards ceremony have an opportunity to cast their vote for their favourite business in the People's Choice Award, which has a cash prize of up to £500.

-The winner of the People's Choice and our highly coveted award categories will be announced at a celebratory awards presentation which is taking place online on Thursday 21 October at 17.00.
-Book your place now.
+The winner of the People's Choice and our highly coveted award categories are announced at a celebratory awards presentation.

 Meet the finalists